 Answers to popular questions and additional information are provided below.

-To schedule a visit, fill out the form found near the bottom of the page.
+To schedule a visit, please read the information, then fill out the form found near the bottom of the page.

 In nature, wild cats like lions, tigers and panthers are washed by rain, dried by sun and wind.
 Their skin is scrubbed and dead fur released when they rub against sand, rocks and branches.
 Indoor cats need our help so they can be like the big, bold cats.